From multiline queues to Macdonald polynomials via the exclusion process: Introduction and results

 \end{example}

-We now define the weight-generating function for multiline queues of a given type, as well as the \emph{combinatorial partition function} for multiline queues. \begin{definition} Let $\mu = (\mu_1,\dots, \mu_n) \in \{0,1,\dots, L\}^n$ be a composition with largest part $L$.
-We set where the sum is over all $L \times n$ multiline queues of type $\mu$.
+We now define the weight-generating function for multiline queues of a given type, as well as the \emph{combinatorial partition function} for multiline queues. \begin{definition} Let $\mu = (\mu_1,\dots, \mu_n) \in \{0,1,\dots, L\}^n$ be a weak composition with largest part $L$.
+We set